Volunteers Needed! Click Here

 Operating since 1993 at 6600 Yelm Highway S.E. completely by community volunteers who meet every passenger train, regardless of when each train arrives.
 Volunteers are available twenty-four hours per day for 31 years, seven days per week,14 trains per day.
-The station was built with community volunteers, donated labor and contributions from Olympia, Tumwater, Lacey, Thurston County, the Port of Olympia, etc. It is now the fourth busiest passenger train depot in Washington state (Mile Post 32.2 on the Burlington Northern Seattle Sub).
-The building was sold to Intercity Transit which maintains the facility and provides scheduled city bus connections and park/ride lots.
+The depot, also known as "Centennial Station" to celebrate 1889-1989 statehood, was built with community volunteers, donated labor and contributions from Olympia, Tumwater, Lacey, Thurston County, the Port of Olympia, etc. It is now the fourth busiest passenger train depot in Washington state (Mile Post 32.2 on the Burlington Northern Seattle Sub).
+The building, designatd by Amtrak as "OLW", was sold to Intercity Transit which maintains the facility and provides scheduled city bus connections and park/ride lots.

 6600 Yelm Highway S.E.